Kelsie Whitmore

-Kelsie Ann-Gamboa Whitmore (born July 5, 1998) is an American professional baseball pitcher and outfielder for the Savannah Bananas.
-She was a member of the United States women's national baseball team from 2014 to 2019.
-Whitmore played college softball for the Cal State Fullerton Titans and has also played professionally for the Sonoma Stompers of the Pacific Association, the Staten Island FerryHawks of the Atlantic League of Professional Baseball, and for the Oakland Ballers of the Pioneer League.
+Kelsie Ann-Gamboa Whitmore (born July 5, 1998) is an American professional baseball pitcher for both the San Francisco Firebells, where she also captains, for the Women's Professional Baseball League and the Savannah Bananas.
+She has also played for the United States women's national baseball team in international competition since 2014.
+Whitmore played college softball for the Cal State Fullerton Titans and has also played baseball professionally for the Sonoma Stompers of the Pacific Association, Staten Island FerryHawks of Atlantic League, and Oakland Ballers of the Pioneer League.
 She was the first woman to appear in the starting lineup in an Atlantic League game.
+She was the first overall pick in the inaugural Women's Pro Baseball League draft in 2025.

+Early life

+Whitmore is a native Californian.
+Her father, Scott, is a middle school physical education teacher and her mother, Mirasol, is a native of the Philippines and a kindergarten teacher.

-Youth career
+Amateur career

-As a youth, Whitmore played Little League Baseball and PONY Baseball.
+Growing up, Whitmore played Little League Baseball and PONY Baseball.
 She attended Temecula Valley High School in Temecula, California.
-She played for the school's baseball team, and was the only female on the team.
+She played for the school's baseball team, the only girl on the team.
 She also played soccer and golf at Temecula Valley.
-In 2017 Whitmore enrolled at California State University, Fullerton, where she received a scholarship to play college softball for the Cal State Fullerton Titans.
-She was also allowed to train with the Cal State Fullerton Titans baseball team.
+In 2017, Whitmore enrolled at California State University, Fullerton, where she received a scholarship to play college softball for the Cal State Fullerton Titans.
+She also trained with the Titans' baseball team.
 Whitmore received a fifth year of eligibility from the National Collegiate Athletic Association due to the cancellation of the 2020 season because of the COVID-19 pandemic.
-In the 2021 season, she batted .395 with a .507 on-base percentage and a .824 slugging percentage.
+In 2021, she batted .395 with a .507 on-base percentage and a .824 slugging percentage.
 She was named the Big West Conference's softball player of the year.

-While she attended high school, Whitmore joined the United States women's national baseball team.
+While in high school, Whitmore joined the United States women's national baseball team.
 She won the silver medal at the 2014 Women's Baseball World Cup and the gold medal in the 2015 Pan American Games.
 Whitmore also participated in the 2018 Women's Baseball World Cup, as the United States finished in fourth place.
 Playing for the national team from 2014 through 2019, she had a 1.35 earned run average (ERA) as a pitcher.

 In October 2021, Whitmore joined the Portland Pickles of the West Coast League, a collegiate summer baseball league, when they played a two-game series against the Venados de Mazatlán of the Mexican Pacific League.
-In the second game, Whitmore pitched five innings without allowing a run.
+In the second game, Whitmore pitched five scoreless innings.